-Besides the recent Facebook crisis, Zuckerberg has had his fair share of failures.
+Besides the recent Meta crisis, Zuckerberg has had his fair share of failures.
 The course to his current position as one of the wealthiest men and being featured on Forbes multiple times has not been smooth.
-That being said, the journey of an entrepreneur has never been entirely smooth.
+That being said, the journey of an entrepreneur is never entirely smooth.
 On the bright side, thanks to such challenges, entrepreneurs emerge as strong players in their niche.
 Let’s talk about the 5 failures of Mark Zuckerberg and how he overcame them:

 1) Facebook crisis